SiideCode/LuauScript/PLANNEDSTUFF.md

 The macro system should be similar to both Rust and Haxe.

-Basically, you can either apply a macro to a field, or make a rust-like !-suffixed macro function that gets replaced with some kind of code.
+Basically, you can either apply a macro to a field, or make a rust-like !-suffixed macro function that gets replaced with some kind of code/value.

 ## Structures

-structs should allow non-anonymous struct declarations inside of them, that should also be separated with ";" from other struct members (mostly for consistency with all of the other struct fields).
+structs should allow non-anonymous struct declarations inside of them.
 Example:

 ``` unknown
 package;